 - Remove skin and add cooked salmon fillet to one side of the bun, then top with ¼ cup coleslaw.

-- Serve with a wedge of lime, if desired (I like to squirt lime over the fillet)
+- Serve with a wedge of lime, if desired (I like to squirt a little lime juice over the fillet)